 of it?

-Seeing it that way is to understand it from a personal perspective, because it becomes more obvious that there could be potential for our life experience in the best way.
-For example, if we find ourselves in the midst of a chaotic situation, we almost always think we have zero control.
-Wouldn't it feel great to realize that we actually do have control?
+Seeing it that way is to understand it from a personal perspective, instead of an objective one.
+This way it becomes more obvious that there could be potential for experiencing our life in a betterway.
+For example, if we find ourselves involved in a chaotic situation, we almost always think we have zero control.
+Wouldn't it feel great to see that we actually do have control?

 Unless fear, anxiety or confusion blocks our reasoning, we usually figure out what our choices are, in most situations.
 The biggest problem is that sometimes there is a contradiction.
 On one hand, one choice could unequivocally be the best and easiest thing to resolve the situation.
-But on the other hand, we don’t like what comes with it and we definitely don’t want it.
-Or you have two choices and you don’t like either one.
+But on the other hand, we don’t like and we definitely don’t want what comes with it.
+Or we see two choices and you don’t like either one.
 When we are faced with this kind of dilemma it’s the time to use choice to your benefit.
-Can you find a neutral place, of trust to help you move through it?
+Can you find a neutral place of trust, to help you move through it?
 If you can, you’re using it for your growth… for your best and highest good.
 Making a choice with wisdom, courage and clarity will always lead to the best outcome.

-So, what is my choice?
-Instead of getting run over by the chaos and confusion of the world, we can choose to pay attention to something better.
-That something better can be realized by accepting that choice is something you have been given for a reason.
+So, what's the best choice?
+Instead of getting run over by the chaos and confusion of the situation, we can choose to pay attention to something better.
+And that something better can be realized by accepting that choice is something you have been given for a reason.
 Combine that thought with understanding that it can be a great benefit to make a choice - when we think you have no choice.
-The key is accepting the best you have and owning it.
+The key to avoiding a backfire is accepting the best choice you have and owning it.
 That gives you a feeling of control.
-So, can you imagine realizing you have control at any given time, simply by asking yourself the question, "what is my choice in this situation?"
+So, can you imagine realizing you have control at any given time, simply by asking yourself the question, "what is my best choice in this situation?"

-So, we don't need to be caught between the two extremes of agonizing over making impossible choices, and how good we'd have it if we had Alladin's Lamp.
+So, we don't need to be caught between two extremes.
+Agonizing over making impossible choices, doesn't have to beset us.
 In other words, you already have your own, built-in personal comfort zone when you use choice as a personal strength.

-You Can Achieve Control in Your Life by Choosing to Use
+You Can Achieve Control in Your Life by Realizing That You Can Use

 Choice as a Tool!